IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

-In the ACTN context, path computation is needed on the interface between Customer Network Controller (CNC)  and Multi-Domain Service Coordinator (MDSC), called CNC-MDSC Interface (CMI), and on the interface between MSDC and Provisioning Network Controller (PNC), called MDSC-PNC Interface  (MPI).
+In the ACTN context, path computation is needed on the interface between Customer Network Controller (CNC)  and Multi-Domain Service Coordinator (MDSC), called CNC-MDSC Interface (CMI), and on the interface between MDSC and Provisioning Network Controller (PNC), called MDSC-PNC Interface  (MPI).
 {{?RFC8454}} describes an information model for the Path Computation request.